rkujawa/blog/_posts/2015-05-23-edgerouter-ipv6-sixxs.md

 ## Enabling stateless IPv6 addressing for internal network

-The easiest way of configuring IPv6 addresses on internal network is stateless autoconfiguration [RFC 4862](https://tools.ietf.org/html/rfc4862).
+The easiest way of configuring IPv6 addresses on internal network is stateless autoconfiguration, as described in [RFC 4862](https://tools.ietf.org/html/rfc4862).
 Alternatively, you could use DHCPv6, which is also supported by EdgeOS.
 However, since stateless configuration is so easy to achieve, we'll do that here.

 	set interfaces ethernet eth2 ipv6 router-advert prefix '2001:5:6::/48'
 	set interfaces ethernet eth2 ipv6 router-advert send-advert true